 Despite work on ID cards and the associated NIR, work also continued in parallel on the long-standing approach to use of third parties, as the Department for Work and Pensions (DWP) presentation on Authentication (Powerpoint format) from September illustrates.

-The presentation shows the various common cross-government platforms of the Government Gateway – such as the Payments Engine, Secure Mail, Secure Transaction Engine, Transaction Orchestration, Alerts, and Strong Authentication – providing a cross-government enterprise architecture of re-usable systems.
+The presentation shows the various common cross-government platforms operating under the Government Gateway brand – such as the Payments Engine, Secure Mail, Secure Transaction Engine, Transaction Orchestration, Alerts (Notifications), and Strong Authentication – providing a suite of cross-government services.
 It indicates that there were 17m service users and 90 authenticated services at the time, with authentication services being used by citizens, businesses, government employees and EU and foreign nationals.
 The presentation goes on to illustrate how online authentication services could include support for the National ID Card if required – notably for what it refers to as ‘Gold Identity’.

 In December, the Technology Strategy Board hosted a meeting at BIS (the Department for Business, Innovation and Skills) on Trust in electronic transactions: an opportunity to change the landscape.
 The objective of the workshop was to shape the scope of an £8m Technology Strategy Board competition to be launched in early 2010.